Terron23/IS211_Assignments_Final/README.md

 Furthermore App is built in the form of an SPA so all front end logic with the exception of the login page can be found on the index.html page.

 ## Database
 The database contains two tables users and booksOwned.
-Table schemas can be found below:
+Table schemas can be found below:<br />
 CREATE TABLE if not exists users (id INTEGER PRIMARY KEY, email TEXT, password TEXT CREATE TABLE if not exists  booksOwned (id INTEGER PRIMARY KEY, isbn TEXT, user_id integer, author text, pagecount integer, rating text, image text, title text